Ennis Tigers: History

-The Ennis Tigers first began minor league play in 1914.
-The Tigers became charter members of the Central Texas League, which formed as a Class D level six–team minor league.
+The Ennis Tigers first began minor league play in 1914, when the Tigers became charter members of the Central Texas League, which formed as a Class D level six–team minor league.
 The Ennis Tigers would play in all four seasons of the Central Season League and Ed Wicker would manage all four Ennis teams.
-The charter members of the Central Texas League were the Corsicana Athletics, Hillsboro, Texas, Italy, Texas, Waxahachie Buffaloes and West, Texas joined Ennis in league play.
+The charter members of the Central Texas League were the Corsicana Athletics, Hillsboro, Texas, Italy, Texas, Waxahachie Buffaloes and West, Texas teams, who joined Ennis in beginning league play.

 In their first season of league play, the Ennis Tigers and the Central Texas League members began play on May 10, 1914, but the league did not complete the season.
 The Central Texas League was scheduled to play a split–season schedule, but the second half was shortened when the league folded on July 25, 1914.
-Overall, Ennis had a 31–28 record, which placed third in the overall standings, 4.5 games behind the 1st place Waxahachie Buffaloes.
+Overall, Ennis had a 31–28 record, which placed third in the overall standings, 4.5 games behind the first place Waxahachie Buffaloes.
 After the league stopped play, the Central Texas League did have a playoff as the Waxahachie Buffaloes defeated West 3 games to 2.

 After folding the previous season, the 1915, the Central Texas League reformed and the Ennis Tigers won the championship in a shortened season.> Joining the Ennis Tigers in the 1915 Central Texas League were the Corsicana A's, Kaufman Kings, Mexia Gassers, Terrell Cubs and Waxahachie Athletics.
 Beginning play on May 17, 1915, the Central Texas League folded before the season ended.
 On July 24, 1915, the Central Texas League folded.
 The Ennis Tigers had the best overall record in the 1915 Central Texas League.
 The Ennis Tigers won the first–half of the Central Texas League planned split–season schedule.
 The Mexia Gassers won the shortened second half of the schedule.
-No playoffs were held and Ennis had the best overall record at 35–26, finishing 3.0 games ahead of the 2nd place Corsicana A's in the overall standings.
+No playoffs were held and Ennis had the best overall record at 35–26, finishing 3.0 games ahead of the second place Corsicana A's in the overall standings.